Catholic Charities of the Diocese of Albany jobs - 334 jobs

 GENERAL DESCRIPTION:

-The Driver/Resident Aide supports client wellbeing by welcoming clients and providing a detailed assessment for any economic, social, vocational and/or mental or medical health barriers, and other appropriate services.
+The Resident Aide/Intake Coordinator supports client wellbeing by welcoming clients and providing a detailed assessment for any economic, social, vocational and/or mental or medical health barriers, and other appropriate services.
+The Resident Aide/Intake Coordinator assists with clients' basic needs while they are at the Emergency Shelter facility.

 This is a 24-hour facility.
-The Driver/Resident Aide is classified as an essential worker, and as such, they accept responsibility for the completion of their critical services to clients, on site, even during times of emergency.
+The Resident Aide/Intake Coordinator is classified as an essential worker, and as such, they accept responsibility for the completion of their critical services to clients, on site, even during times of emergency.
 These include, but are not limited to, emergencies caused by weather, nationwide pandemics, civil unrest, and domestic threat.

 MAJOR DUTIES AND RESPONSIBLITIES: